Trace cohomology revisited: Introduction

-see Section 2 for the details.
-By a {\it trace cohomology} $H^i_{tr}(V)$ of variety $V$ one understands the additive abelian subgroup $\tau_*(H^i(V_{\Bbb C}))$ of the real line ${\Bbb R}$.
-Our main results can be formulated as follows. \begin{thm} The Weil conjectures (i)-(iv) for the Kuga-Sato varieties follow from the standard properties of the trace cohomology. \end{thm} \begin{thm} The $\ell$-adic cohomology $H^i_{et}(V; \hbox{{\bf Q}}_{\ell})$ is a pull back of the tensor product $H^i_{tr}(V)\otimes \hbox{{\bf Q}}_{\ell}$ for each prime $\ell\ne char~({\Bbb F}_q)$. \end{thm} \begin{rmk} \textnormal{ Theorem \ref{thm2} says that the trace cohomology is universal, i.e. each $\ell$-adic cohomology group can be obtained from $H^i_{tr}(V)$ by closing arrows of the diagram in Fig. 1, where $\iota$ is the natural inclusion map. } \end{rmk}
+It was shown in \cite{Nik2} that all of Weil's Conjectures, except for an analog of the Riemann Hypothesis (RH), follow from simple properties of the trace cohomology.
+Recall that the Kuga-Sato variety is a fiber product of the modular curves; we refer the reader to Section 2.4 for an exact definition.
+The $i$-th cohomology group of such a variety is related to the space of cusp forms of weight $i+1$ [Deligne 1969] \cite{Del1} and [Scholl 1985] \cite{Sch1}.
+In this note we use the trace cohomology to prove the RH for the Kuga-Sato varieties with a lifting from characteristic $p$ to characteristic zero [Hartshorne 2010] \cite[Theorem 22.1]{H2}.
+Namely, let ${\Bbb F}_q$ be a finite field with $q=p^r$ elements and $V({\Bbb F}_q)$ be a smooth $n$-dimensional Kuga-Sato variety over ${\Bbb F}_q$. \begin{thm} The roots $\alpha_{ij}$ of polynomials $P_i(t)$ in the zeta function $Z_V(t)={P_1(t)\dots P_{2n-1}(t)\over P_0(t)\dots P_{2n}(t)}$ of $V({\Bbb F}_q)$ are algebraic numbers of the absolute value $|\alpha_{ij}|=q^{{i\over 2}}$. \end{thm}

+Theorem \ref{thm1} is not new.
+It has been proved in full generality and different methods in the classical work [Deligne 1974] \cite{Del2}.
+The novelty of our approach are concepts of noncommutative geometry, e.g. the Serre $C^*$-algebras and trace cohomology.
+The latter provide pathways and tools to some open problems of algebraic geometry and number theory inaccessible otherwise.

 The article is organized as follows.
 The Serre $C^*$-algebras and trace cohomology are introduced in Section 2.
-Theorems \ref{thm1} and \ref{thm2} are proved in Section 3.
-The trace cohomology of the algebraic (and elliptic, in particular) curves is calculated in Section 4.
+Theorem \ref{thm1} is proved in Section 3.
+The trace cohomology of an algebraic curve is calculated in Section 4.